IntersectMBO/plutus/doc/plutus/howtos/writing-a-scalable-app.rst

 Almost all of them will fail and try again in the next block.

 Congestion can happen on any type of output, but the chances of it happening to public key outputs are low, because the private key required to spend the output is usually only known to a single wallet, which can keep track of which outputs it has attempted to spend.
+For example, let's assume the user wants to make a payment and run a Plutus script in two different transactions.
+When the wallet has constructed and submitted the payment transaction, it remembers the public key inputs that were used to fund it.
+Then when the wallet balances the Plutus transaction it knows not to use the same public key inputs again, even if the inputs are still technically unspent at that time (while the payment transaction is in the mempool).

 Script outputs are more likely to fall victim to UTXO congestion *if* they can be spent by more than one party.
 To avoid UTXO congestion we should therefore design our system such that the number of simultaneous attempts made to spend the same script output is as low as possible.